Calibration of Gas Chromatography Systems

 - GC system: Includes the oven, column, injector, detector, and data acquisition system.

-- Internal standard calibration: Adds a known amount of an internal standard to each sample to compensate for variations in injection volume.
+- Internal standard calibration: Adds a known amount of an internal standard to each sample and standard to compensate for variations in injection volume and other systematic errors.
+The internal standard should be chemically similar to the analyte but not present in the sample.

 Data Analysis